 Although the importance of culinary herbs and spices as health remedies has been known and appraised for centuries, it is only in the last decade that dedicated time and resources to analyze folk medicine’s superheroes was invested to try to determine their exact bioactive properties.
-While nobody is denying that herbs and spices do provide certain amounts of vitamins, minerals and polyphenols, recent scientific approaches focus on the real impact of these herbs and spices upon our health as they become a part of our diets.
+While nobody is denying that herbs and spices do provide certain amounts of vitamins, minerals and polyphenols, recent scientific approaches focus on the real impact of cooking with these herbs and spices upon our health as they become a part of our diets.

-The issue is that we consume plenty of such herbs and spices in very small amounts and we usually mix them with other foods to enhance flavor and taste.
+The issue is that we consume plenty of such plants when we cook with herbs and spices in very small amounts and we usually mix them with other foods to enhance flavor and taste.
 Are these small amounts enough to actually have a positive influence upon our health?
 How do food mixes influence our health from this point of view?
 Can a sprinkle of thyme on a steak be considered enough to support thyme as herbal remedy?
 Such questions have led to a number of studies paying more attention to the habitual intake levels of culinary herbs and spices, their properties when cooked and the bioactive properties of combined spices and herbs in foods.
 Today we will take a look at the data available and try to better understand the role of culinary herbs and spices in our daily lives.

 The Miracle behind Culinary Herbs and Spices